 Data Center Recruitment UK

 Clear Recruitment is a specialist data center recruitment agency working with UK operators, colocation providers, hyperscale developers, M&E contractors and consultancies to hire the people who design, build, commission and run mission-critical facilities.
-We are not a generalist agency with a technology desk.
-Data center recruitment is what we do, which means our consultants understand the disciplines, the certifications and the programme pressures behind every brief you send us.
+Our London desk has recruited into this market since 2017, so our consultants know the UK operators, the contractors who deliver for them, and the engineers who move between the two.

-This page is for employers and hiring teams.
-If you are a candidate looking for live UK vacancies, browse our UK data center jobs board.
+This page is written for UK employers and hiring teams.
+Candidates looking for live roles should head to our UK jobs board instead.

 Our UK data center recruitment office in London